-Lala Kent’s Boyfriend Randall Emmett Reveals Why He Will Probably Never Appear on ‘Vanderpump Rules’
+Lala Kent’s Boyfriend, Randall Emmett, Reveals Why He Will Probably Never Appear On ‘Vanderpump Rules’

 “Never!” the Vanderpump Rules star said.
 “You know, I like my relationship a lot.
 So, I’m gonna protect it.
 This isn’t this for the public.
 This is just for us to enjoy the two of us and not have outside influences.”

 Lala Kent kept her relationship with Randall Emmett private for a long time, even as her Vanderpump Rules co-stars speculated on the identity of her man.
-Kent only recently revealed Randall’s name to fans during the Vanderpump Hills reunion.
+Kent only recently revealed Randall’s name to fans during the Vanderpump Rules reunion.
 Since that time, Lala has started sharing pictures of Randall on social media, and there’s no denying they are a committed couple.

 While Lala Kent is best known as a reality star, her boyfriend of two years has a lot of faith in her abilities as an actress.
 Lala was recently announced as the star of an upcoming Emmett/Furla/Oasis Films horror movie, The Row.
 But Randall Emmett told E!
 News that Lala is more than just his leading lady.